niinavi/Jarjestelmaprojekti/documents/final_report.md

 ![](https://raw.githubusercontent.com/niinavi/Jarjestelmaprojekti/master/documents/pics/discovery.png)

-Picture X. Discovery page with query results.
+Picture 6.
+Discovery page with query results.

 Queries can be free text searches, just type text to query data.
 Queries can be various types, ranging from simple ones to more complex ones.
 Boolean searches, field searches, range seraches and Regex searches are possible.